 Admittedly, games like Mortal Kombat may be better suited for controllers and not arcade sticks, but generally speaking, arcade sticks work fantastically for fighting games.
 Of course, they can work for other types of games as well, but make sure they do not require two analog sticks.

 Most Street Fighter and Guilty Gear players use an arcade stick with a Japanese ball-top joystick, and many Tekken players, especially South Koreans, prefer to play with a Korean bat-top joystick.
-The Hori Fighting Stick α picked up in popularity when Street Fighter 6 was released:
+The Hori Fighting Stick α picked up in popularity yet again when Tekken 8 was released: